 Timings: 11:00 am to 09:00 pm Closed on Mondays

 If you are a game freak and want to have a huge collection of all the games available, this cheap shopping places in Delhi must be the first on your list.
 Palika Bazaar has a very unique collection of all the gaming consoles, video games, a wide range of electronics including mobile phones and TV, all at very good rates.

 People also cherish the collection of clothes and footwear here.
 It indeed has a cheap, but a fancy collection.

 The place is an underground, air-conditioned market situated in Connaught Place, so it must not be difficult to get here.

 Address: Palika Bazar, Connaught Place, New Delhi, Delhi 110001

 Timings: 10:00 am to 07:00 pm Closed on Mondays

-Kamala Nagar market, situated in the North Campus, is one of the favourite hangout places for North campus Students at Delhi University.
+Kamala Nagar market, situated in the North Campus, is one of the favorite hangout places for those staying in hostel near North campus at Delhi University.

 Address: Block F, Kamla Nagar, New Delhi, Delhi 110007